LXDamm/skramel/README.md

 # skramel
-Just a exploration of html package and generation
+Just a exploration of html packaging and generation